adelbertc/cinema/README.md

 An introductory tutorial on using Cinema can be found [here](https://github.com/adelbertc/Cinema/tree/master/src/main/scala/cinema/example).

-##Update (July 11, 2012)
-I am currently working on a new iteration/successor of Cinema with the general goal being to make trivially parallelizable code even easier to distribute.
-Cinema is "complete" as it stands and will no longer be updated, modulo any bugs I or someone else may notice.
-I will make another update once the next iteration is released.

 ##Compiling
 Cinema requires Scala 2.9 and Akka 2.0.
 I suggest